Integrated Sensing-Communication-Computation for Edge Artificial Intelligence: ISCC for Federated Edge Learning Tasks

-To facilitate the holistic design of digital ISCC for FEEL, it is essential to characterize the impact of the sensing, communication, and computation modules on the ultimate performance of FL tasks, followed by integrating these modules organically and developing a task-oriented resource allocation scheme to enhance the overall learning performance under the communication and computation resource constraints.
-To this end, developing an effective performance metric that can accurately quantify the performance of wireless sensing is necessary, although some metrics (e.g., structural similarity \cite{liu2022toward}, mean squared error (MSE) \cite{qi2022integrating}) have been proposed.
-In addition, the separate design of sensing, communication, and computation modules may lead to objective inconsistency with the ultimate goal and in turn reduce the overall learning performance, which necessities the joint ISCC design from various perspectives (e.g., waveform design, resource allocation).
+To facilitate the holistic design of digital ISCC for FEEL, it is essential to characterize the impact of the sensing, communication, and computation modules on the ultimate performance of FL tasks, followed by integrating these modules organically and developing a task-oriented resource allocation scheme to enhance the overall learning performance under the communication and computation resource constraints. { Although some metrics (e.g., structural similarity \cite{liu2022toward}, mean squared error (MSE)) have been proposed for measuring sensing data accuracy, they are unable to characterize the relationship between the wireless sensing signals and the accuracy of data acquisition, which makes it necessary to develop an effective performance metric to quantify the impact of resource allocation and signal design on wireless sensing.} In addition, the separate design of sensing, communication, and computation modules may lead to objective inconsistency with the ultimate goal and in turn reduce the overall learning performance, which necessities the joint ISCC design from various perspectives (e.g., waveform design, resource allocation).
 In practical scenarios, the devices located at different locations may sense different types of data, which necessitates ISCC-enabled multi-task FEEL.
 Due to the mobility of sensing targets, a device may not always be able to sense the required data for local training, which makes device scheduling important for managing the sensing tasks to improve the efficiency of resource utilization.